palmenros/formal_verification_systolic_array_gemm/README.md

 # Formal verification of a GEMM Systolic Array

-This project contains a parameterized SystemVerilog RTL implementation for a INT8 Systolic Array computing General Matrix-Matrix Multiply that has been formally verified to be equivalent with the mathematical triple-loop definition using SymbiYosys and SystemVerilog Assertions.
+This project contains a parameterized SystemVerilog RTL implementation for an INT8 Systolic Array computing General Matrix-Matrix Multiply that has been formally verified to be equivalent with the mathematical triple-loop definition using SymbiYosys and SystemVerilog Assertions.

 Several I/O interfaces have been implemented and compared.
 All of them input a row and output a row at the same time.
-The difference between implementations lies in the programmability of weights
+The difference between implementations lies in the programmability of weights and whether the input is stallable:

-- Interface 1 (`GEMM_Fixed_Weights_Each_Cycle.sv`): The weights are fixed and cannot change over time, but they are arbitrary (modeled as `(* anyconst *)`), and every cycle a new row of the input matrix is provided (there's no stalling capabililty).
+- Interface 1 (`GEMM_Fixed_Weights_Each_Cycle.sv`): The weights are fixed and cannot change over time, but they are arbitrary (modeled as `(* anyconst *)`), and every cycle a new row of the input matrix is provided (there's no stalling capability).
 - Interface 2 (`GEMM_Fixed_Weights.sv`): The weights are still fixed and arbitrary, but the input can be stalled.
 A new input row is only fed when `should_advance_computation` is true.
 - Interface 3 (`GEMM.sv`): Completely programmable interface.
 Each clock cycle, a different command can be performed: `CMD_WRITE_WEIGHTS` to write new weights into the systolic array, `CMD_STREAM` to perform a computation with a new input matrix row or `CMD_NONE` to do nothing.

-Additionally, several additional assertions have been added to try to speed-up the formal verification tools, and all configurations have been thoroughly benchmarked to understand the limitations of current formal verification tools when managing complex dataflow circuits and to evaluate the impact of I/O interfaces on verification performance.
+Additionally, several additional handcrafted assertions have been added to try to speed-up the formal verification tools, and all configurations have been thoroughly benchmarked to understand the limitations of current formal verification tools when managing complex dataflow circuits and to evaluate the impact of I/O interfaces on verification performance.

 ### Folder Structure